woman holding a cup of clear water

 Hard water, often known as water hardness, is a common water property containing dissolved calcium and magnesium compounds.
 You might be curious about how hard your water is if you’ve witnessed signs of hard water in your homes, such as soap residue on shower doors, build-up on plumbing fixtures, or trouble lathering.

 You might be curious as to what causes water to be hard or soft, whether or not hard water is dangerous, why the concentration of particular minerals causes water to be hard, and how to evaluate water hardness.
-Therefore, we’ll cover everything you need to know to measure the hardness of water in this blog post.
+Therefore, we’ll cover everything you need to know to test the hardness of water in this blog post.

 What Exactly is Hard Water?